mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 140 - Short Circuit Evaluation/readme.md

 if (isOpen(file) & size(contents(file)) > 0)
   // It performs a full evaluation since it is the bitwise AND
-  // will fail since you cannot retrieve contents
+  // will fail since you can't retrieve contents
   // from a file that is not open
 ```